 To use the unload and reload commands for archiving clients and labels, you must first create an unload depot using the "p4 depot" command.
 Run:

 '''

-p4 depot unload
+p4master run instance /p4/instance/bin/p4 instance depot unload

 '''

 Set the type of the depot to unload and save the form.
 (This step has already been done if you ran the configure_new_server.sh script)